 Lady C – news

-Lady C: The Long, Sensational Life of Lady Chatterley’s Lover, Yale UP, to be published 12th May.
+Lady C: The Long, Sensational Life of Lady Chatterley’s Lover (Yale University Press) was published 12 May 2026.

 Yale catalogue: General Interest Highlights: ‘A vibrant account of the remarkable novel Lady Chatterley’s Lover, tracing its life over the last century.’